 For certain kinds of drugs, you can use the plan's network mail-order service.
-Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs that are not available through the plan's mail-order service are marked with an "NM" in our "Drug List."
+Generally, the drugs provided through mail order are drugs that you take on a regular basis for a chronic or long-term medical condition.
+The drugs that are not available through the plan's mail-order service are marked with an "NM" on our Drug List.

-Our plan's mail-order service requires you to order a 90-day supply for drugs in Tier 1 through Tier 4 and a 30-day supply for drugs in Tier 5.
+Our plan's mail-order service requires you to order a 90-day supply for drugs in Tier 1 through Tier 4 and Tier 6 and a 30-day supply for drugs in Tier 5.